-Sky Adams joined the SBHS CSA staff in 2016, teaching AP Computer Science, Exploring Computer Science, and Freshman Seminar courses.
+Sky Adams joined the SBHS CSA staff in 2016, and teaches Exploring Computer Science, AP Computer Science, Designing Software for the Web, and Work Experience.
 She earned her B.S. in computer science from Brown University in Rhode Island and her Masters of Education from UCSB.
 Her experience includes work in academia as a researcher in computational biology and in industry as a software developer for a healthcare software company.
 Sky chose to teach CS because she wants to share her passion for the field and help all students enjoy participating in it.
-In her free time, Sky enjoys sailing, running, reading, and knitting.
+In her free time, Sky enjoys sailing, running, biking, reading, and knitting.

 Joseph Velasco is a teacher in the English Department of Santa Barbara High School where he teaches World Literature and AVID (Advancement Via Individual Determination).
 He is a graduate of UC Santa Barbara and has had a long career in the performing arts as an actor, director, and storyteller including the founding of BOXTALES Theater Company.
 Joseph uses technology in his classroom to reach students and introduce them to the power of owning their own education.
 “Computer coding is a type of literacy, much like learning any language, mathematics, or music.
 Students who learn to code learn creative empowerment and an ability to break down problems.”
 Joseph’s primary focus will be acting as technology liaison to under-served populations in the Santa Barbara community.
 In his spare time Joseph enjoys camping, gardening, rock-climbing, cheering on the Lakers, and participating in full-contact origami tournaments.
 He continues to attempt to defy the laws of physics whenever possible.